Uncovering Implicit Bias in Large Language Models with Concept Learning Dataset: Discussion

 \section{Discussion}

-The results with OLMo-2 models show that some LLMs consistently achieve lower accuracies for downward monotone quantifiers in concept learning tasks.
+The results with OLMo-2 and K2 models show that some LLMs consistently achieve lower accuracies for downward monotone quantifiers when learning new concepts.
 The precise reason for this phenomenon is not yet known, but we have developed the following hypothesis:

-\begin{itemize} \item \citep{more-less-01, more-less-02} have shown that downward monotone quantifiers can be expressed as the negation of their upward monotone counterparts.
+\begin{itemize} \item \citep{more-less-01, more-less-02} have shown that downward monotone quantifiers can be expressed as the \textit{negation} of their upward monotone counterparts.
 They showed that humans generally require more processing time for downward monotone quantifiers (compared to upward monotone ones) in quantifier verification tasks, and further hypothesized that the hidden negation operation contributed to the increased complexity of downward monotone quantifiers.

 \item \citet{minimization-boolean-complexity-incontext} showed that LLMs can be biased toward logically simpler concepts when performing concept learning tasks.

 \end{itemize}